Katrina L. Sifferd │ CURRICULUM VITAE

 Works in Progress or Under Review

-(This book is supported by a $50,000 sub-grant from the Templeton Foundation as a part of the Philosophy of Self-Control project headed by Al Mele of Florida State University.)
+(The development of this book was supported by a $50,000 sub-grant from the Templeton Foundation as a part of the Philosophy of Self-Control project headed by Al Mele of Florida State University.)

-(Book Chapter) “Non-Eliminative Reductionism: Not the theory of the mind/body relationship some criminal law theorists want, but the one they need,” for Neurolaw and Responsibility for Action: Concepts, Crimes and Courts, Cambridge University Press (B. Donnelly-Lazarov ed.).
+(forthcoming 2018) “Non-Eliminative Reductionism: Not the theory of the mind/body relationship some criminal law theorists want, but the one they need,” for Neurolaw and Responsibility for Action: Concepts, Crimes and Courts, Cambridge University Press (M. Patterson & B. Donnelly-Lazarov eds.).